 - Competent fitness levels

-Check out our course combination week and complete your ISA Level 1 and Lifeguard courses together for £550pp.
+Check out our course combination week and complete your ISA Level 1 and Surf Coach Safety and Rescue course together for £600pp

 Newquay Activity Centre in Cornwall is a certified ISA and Surfing England Centre of Excellence and NVBLQ Training Centre.
 This means you’re guaranteed the highest level of tuition in the industry.